Zahir Peer

-Zahir Pir is a city in the Khanpur Tehsil, Rahim Yar Khan District of Punjab, Pakistan.
+Zahir Pir is a city in Rahim Yar Khan District of Punjab province of Pakistan.
 It is located on N-5 Highway.
 It has Motorway Exchange from M-5 also.
-Zahir Pir is connected with Rahim Yar Khan District HQ (65 km) Khanpur Tehsil HQ (25 km), Chachran Sharif on Indus River Bank (11 km) and connected to Kot Mitthan (25 km) via a bridge.
+Zahir Pir is connected with Rahim Yar Khan District HQ (65 km) Khanpur Katora Tehsil HQ (25 km), Chachran Sharif on Indus river bank (11 km) and connected to Kot Mitthan (25 km) via a bridge.